poetry • prose • photography • spoken word • handbound • limited edition • trade

 £12 plus shipping

-112 pages.
-Approx. With updated afterword.
+*** pages.
+Approx. With a new introduction.
 7"/170mm wide x 10"/240mm tall.
-100% recycled, acid-free text paper; acid-free midnight blue endpapers; recycled forest green card covers.
+Stock details tbc.
 Text set in Gill Sans, at the author's suggestion.
 Printed and bound in England.
-ISBN: 978-0-9573385-6-2
+ISBN: 978-***

 Includes reproduction of a woodcut of the author by Alasdair Gray.

-SECOND PRINTING DUE SOON
+SECOND PRINTING DUE SUMMER 2026

 "If James Kelman ever receives the Nobel Prize, his short fiction will have been an important part of his achievement.
 The wit and profundity (A Lean Third) contains will reward unlimited reading."